Matergi/editorjs-color-picker/README.md

 If you copy and paste text with a different background color, it adopts the style of the `<span>`.
 The only solution I’ve found so far, without modifying the paragraph component and its onPaste handler, is to apply this style.
 For now, I’m only attaching it here without adding it to the library, as it might interfere with other plugins.
 So, anyone interested should try applying this style:

 ```css
 .ce-paragraph span {
   background-color: unset !important;
 }
 ```
-If anyone finds a more elegant solution, they can open a PR, and we’ll fix it.
+If anyone finds a more elegant solution, can open a PR, and we’ll fix it.